n00b-bot/go-elastic/README.md

 # go-elastic

 # My Data My Choice

-Generate wordlist from elastic search.
+Create a wordlist from ElasticSearch for Fuzzing purpose.